winitzki/scall/tutorial/programming_dhall.md

 ## Combinators for foldable and traversable functors

-Chapter "Typeclasses" motivates and defines the typeclasses `Foldable` and `Traversable`:
+Chapter "Typeclasses"   defines the typeclasses `Foldable` and `Traversable`:

 ```dhall
 let Foldable = λ(F : Type → Type) → { toList : ∀(a : Type) → F a → List a }